Advice on Getting Through Graduate School

 Definitely take a year off before attending professional school.
 It’s important to learn life skills as an adult and work a full-time job before school becomes your life again. ’19

 I did not.
 My academic advisor told me that oftentimes it can be difficult to get back into the swing of classes and research if you take time off, and I had no compelling urge to do so.
-I have faced some productivity issues during my first semester as a grad student, but I think that has more to do with the fact that PhDs are so loosely defined, so it's difficult to know what I should be working on, rather than issues with burn-out.
+I have faced some productivity issues during my first semester as a g rad student, but I think that has more to do with the fact that PhDs are so loosely defined, so it's difficult to know what I should be working on, rather than issues with burn -out.
 ‘23

 I am applying for programs for the fall 2022 admissions cycle, so I will have taken off from school for about three years.
 Personally, I felt like this was an appropriate choice: I needed a break, and if I had not recognized that boundary for myself, then I think I would have fared worse in the long term.
 I had also always been one of the youngest in my grade level, and I thought I could use some more time to figure out myself before launching into another big commitment.
 In my experience, taking the time to plot your course and to steady yourself is almost always worthwhile. ’19

 I went straight into my program because I was certain I wanted to go to medical school.
-If there's something you really want to do in a gap year, go ahead and do it because this is the most free you'll ever be before things like school, work and family start to anchor you in one place.
-But if nothing else is calling you, don't be afraid to just start.
-Going straight through was nice because I was still in student-mode and a lot of review material came back quicker, but I also think my peers who took time off in the real world were more prepared for things like networking and knowing how to find research positions and mentors, so both options have their advantages.
-'21
+If there’s something you really want to do in a gap year, go ahead and do it because this is the freest, you’ll ever be before things like school, work and family start to anchor you in one place.
+But if nothing else is calling you, don’t be afraid to just start.
+Going straight through was nice because I was still in student-mode and a lot of review material came back quicker, but I also think my peers who took time off in the real world were more prepared for things like networking and knowing how to find research positions and mentors, so both options have their advantages. ’21

 Don't wait for a professor, colleague or mentor to tell you what you should be learning.
 Continue to be curious and hungry for the information you feel will help you in your personal journey